Laura Weiner, horn

 Laura Weiner is a passionate horn player and advocate for classical music based in New York City.
 An experienced chamber musician, orchestral performer, soloist, and teaching artist, she is an alumnus of Ensemble Connect, a program of Carnegie Hall, the Juilliard School, and the Weill Music Institute.
 A high-altitude native of Colorado, she received her Bachelor of Music degree summa cum laude from Northwestern University, and her Master’s degree from the University of Wisconsin-Madison on a University Fellowship.

 In addition to performing, Laura is enthusiastically devoted to education and community work.
-She is a teaching artist for the New York Philharmonic in two public schools and the piano teacher for Musicambia at Sing Sing Correctional Facility.
-Laura has led a variety of songwriting workshops all over the country, and loves to inspire first-time songwriters of all ages.
-When she isn’t performing or teaching, Laura enjoys tae kwon do, rock climbing, and the Denver Broncos.
+She is a teaching artist for the New York Philharmonic in two public schools and has led songwriting workshops all across the United States.
+Her recent Decoda project pairing New York teenagers with police officers to create songs received national news attention.
+She also teaches piano at Sing Sing Correctional Facility through Musicambia.
+When she isn’t rehearsing or performing, Laura heads for the mountains to rock climb, hike, and snowboard.